top of page

 How many signatures will be needed to petition onto the ballot?

-For 2026, 8% of votes cast in Boulder County in 2022 are required — 13,064 signatures from registered voters.
+For 2026, 8% of votes cast in Boulder County for the 2022 Secretary of State election are required — 13,064 signatures from registered voters.

 What is the deadline for obtaining these signatures?